Perspectives: Autism, constructionism and nativism (Mikhail Kissine, Université Libre de Bruxelles)

 We are inviting commentaries up to 8,000 words in length (including references) in response to this target article.
 Preference will be given to shorter responses, since that allows inclusion of more responses.
 Commentaries should represent thoughtful perspectives that engage an issue raised by the article.
 Broadly negative responses are not encouraged.
 A discussion deepening our understanding of an issue should dominate the presentation.
 Commentaries are selected on the basis of whether they collectively represent an informative diversity of perspectives.
 Final selection of commentaries to be published with the article is at the discretion of the Editor.

-Commentaries should be submitted through Language's online portal at this link.
-Please select "Perspectives (online only)" as the section of your submission, and mark the submission clearly as a response to the Kissine target article in the "Comments for the Editor" box available in the submission portal.
+Commentaries should be submitted through this portal.
+Please select "Perspectives (online only)" as the section of your submission, and mark the submission clearly as a response to the Kissine target article in the "Comments for the Editor" box available in the submission process.
 The deadline for submission of responses is January 15, 2021.
 You can direct any questions you have about this to the Editor.